Performance Manager for Detailed models is similar to the interface for Conceptual Masses (please refer to Section 6.1 above) with some exceprions:

 Note: If some glazing does not have thermal properties assigned, it will not be included and the glazing percentage displayed may appear lower than the actual value in the model.

-Performance Manager for Detailed Models also does not have the ‘Set to maximum percentage glazing’ button that is available for Mass Models.
+The Performance area for Detailed Models also does not have the ‘Set to maximum percentage glazing’ button that is available for Mass Models.
 This button will display for Mass Models only as glazing areas on the model may be adjusted using this function.

 Note: If there are several types of roofs in the model with different thermal properties, the average value for all types in the model will be displayed.
 Similarly, for floors, walls and glazing elements, a weighted average of all families (based on area) will be displayed.
 Thermal properties may be assigned to elements by using Edit Type in Revit to adjust the assembly and materials.